-During deployment, the device will be monitored 24/7 by the Mocean Team using the Graphic User Interface ("GUI") and its related alarms.
-In addition to the GUI, the device will also include an AIS transponder which can be monitored in case of communications failure with the device.
-An emergency response plan will be in place which will identify contacts, contractors, process and procedures for responding to any unplanned excursion of the device.
+During deployment, the device will be monitored 24/7 as required by the Mocean Team using the Graphic User Interface ("GUI") and its related alarms.
+In addition to the GUI, the WEC also includes an AIS transponder which can be monitored in case of communications failure with the device.
+An emergency response plan is in place which identifies contacts, contractors, process and procedures for responding to any unplanned excursion of the device.
+Similarly an Emergency Cooperation Plan has been agreed with the MCA and the Police.